RESOURCES FOR NEW BEEKEEPERS

 TO BEE OR NOT TO BEE?

-If you are thinking of getting into beekeeping?
-Whether you are after the honey or the other by-products or wanting to help save the bees, as exciting as these can be, there are several challenging obstacles you must be prepared for along the way.
+Are you thinking of getting into beekeeping?
+Whether you want the honey or the other by-products or wanting to help save the bees, as exciting as these can be, there are several challenging obstacles you must be prepared for along the way.

 -Can I keep bees?
 Do the local regulations allow me to keep bees?
 Anyone keeping bees in B.C. must be registered.
 It is also a legislated requirement to register the apiary locations where bees are kept.
 Beekeeper & Apiary Registration Form (Online form).